 Powers, Jessica Davis

-Associate Curator of Western Antiquities, San Antonio Museum of Art
+Gilbert M Denman, Jr., Curator of Art of the Ancient Mediterranean World, San Antonio Museum of Art

 Dissertation (2006): "Patrons, Houses and Viewers in Pompeii: Reconsidering the House of the Gilded Cupids"

 Associate Professor, University of Texas, Austin

 Dissertation (2004): "Symposium, Community and Cultural Exchange in Archaic Sicily and South Italy"

 Lecturer in Classical Archaeology, Department of Archaeology, University of Sheffield

 Dissertation (2004): "Rural Settlement and Elite Representation: Social Change in the Bosporan Kingdom in the Fourth Century BC"

 Dissertation (1996): “Forma Urbis Romae: The Severan Marble Plan and the Urban Form of Ancient Rome”